Energy efficiency standards can be confusing. A good insulating structure has a low ‘U-value’.

 The SOLAR+ triple insulating glass has an extremely high thermal insulation.
 It also has a total energy transmission value (g-value) that can otherwise only be achieved at this level with double glazing.
 Due to this special relationship between thermal insulation (U-value) and energy transmission (g-value), these glasses are perfectly suited for solar construction.
 In winter in particular, it utilises the weak solar irradiation optimally and keeps the heat gained in the building.
 The high g-value allows the gain in passive solar energy to be optimised even if the construction site is not optimal or the glazing is not precisely south-facing.

 The SOLAR+ triple glazing has an energy transmission that is 20% higher than standard triple glazing.
-This also increases the solar energy gain by 20%.
-Free additional heating thanks to the glazing!
+This also increases the solar energy gain by 20% – in other words free additional heating thanks to the glazing!

 THE BENEFIT FOR CLIMATE PROTECTION

 Efficient energy usage is one of the most important measures against climate change.
 Thanks to the energy-saving triple-pane technology and the innovative special SOLAR+ coating, climate protection windows from Internorm achieve optimal solar gains and guarantee maximum thermal insulation.
-This reduces the emissions of CO2 and SO2.
+This reduces the emissions of CO2 and SO2, widely reckoned to contribute to global warming.

 The high light transmission produces a more welcoming brightness inside: an important advantage, particularly in the dark winter months.